Saira-A/configdoc/options.md

 ##### saveUserSettings
 **Type**: `boolean`
 **Default**: `true`
-Determines if user settings are saved.
+Determines if settings that have been changed from the default e.g reduce motion are saved on refresh.

 ### modules: